Richard Jack (mathematician): Life

-Richard Jack was born in Scotland in the United Kingdom, probably between 1710 and 1715.
-He married Elizabeth Brown on 14 March 1737, around which time he was teaching mathematics in Newcastle-upon-Tyne in 1737.
+Richard Jack was born in Scotland, in the Great Britain, probably between 1710 and 1715.
+He married Elizabeth Brown on 14 March 1737, around the time that he was teaching mathematics in Newcastle-upon-Tyne in 1737.
 The couple later had a son, also named Richard.
 Jack lectured on mathematics in Edinburgh, probably from 1739 to 1743 when he ran advertisements in the Caledonian Mercury.
 He enjoyed the patronage of Hugh Hume-Campbell, the 3rd earl of Marchmont, whom he was helping to observe sunspots.

 During Charles Edward Stuart's Jacobite uprising in 1745, Jack remained loyal to George II.
 Volunteering, he was entrusted with arranging some of the placement of the cannon at Edinburgh as a fortifications engineer under the guidance of Prof. Colin MacLaurin.
 He fled with most of the other Hanoverian forces ahead of Charles's unopposed entrance into Edinburgh on 17 September.
 He then performed reconnaissance on the Stuart forces, counting and evaluating the men in the main force encamped on Arthur's Seat on 19 September.
 He claimed that on the next day he had assisted with the planning of the artillery placement and then personally fired two cannons, dislodging Stuart men from the church at Tranent.
 Other witnesses later averred Jack had claimed knowledge of the theory of gunnery but had not been involved in any of the army's strategy; he had scouted some areas and helped direct artillery fire against the men in Tranent after almost being killed by them, but he had proven so completely inept at the cannons' operation that he never fired them himself.
 The following day was the 21 September Battle of Prestonpans, during which Jack said he and four sailors worked the same two cannon while Lt.
 Col. Alan Whiteford and five sailors worked the other four; Lt.
 Col. Whiteford and other witnesses, however, said the nine sailors had fled before the battle, Jack had been sent away as useless and wasn't seen in the fighting, and Whiteford had been forced to operate all six guns on his own.
 A year later, on 24 September 1746, Jack was the only eyewitness to testify under oath at the court martial of the Whig commander Lt.
 Gen. John Cope.
 He testified that he had seen three officers—probably but not certainly including Cope—flee the battlefield ahead of the general defeat after a Highland charge.
 Given his inflated claims in other matters and lack of corroboration, however, the court discounted his testimony and exonerated Cope, although the general never again held high position.